tobixen/thrash-protect/README.rst

 Drawbacks and problems
 ----------------------
+- The tool (and/or the default settings) was written for magnetic disks - SSDs are magnitudes faster, hence "thrashing" to a SSD does not cause the same kind of extreme performance issues as "thrashing" to a spinning disk.
+On one production system we had quite some problems due to thrash-protect, the problems vanished when I turned off the service as the small amount of "thrashing" on the system is causing insignificant performance issues.
+Arguably, swapping to SSD can be bad because the life time of the SSD may depend on the number of write cycles (particularly for SSDs made for consumer hardware), in that regard thrash-protect may still be useful - but perhaps the thresholds to identify "thrashing" should be tuned up a bit.
+(It can be adjusted through the environment variable THRASH_PROTECT_SWAP_PAGE_THRESHOLD, the default is 4, I'd suggest 64, but haven't been experimenting with it yet).
 - Possibly the biggest problem: some parent processes may behave unexpectedly when the children gets suspended.
 You may easily check this manually by starting up processes and running "kill -STOP" and "kill -CONT" towards the pids.
 A workaround has been implemented in the script (see the job control thing in the configuration), but it's not failsafe.
 I'm only aware of problems with bash and sudo - and possibly the condor job control system.
 Problems observed:

   * If running a process under sudo (i.e. "sudo sleep 3600") and the subprocess (sleep) is suspended, the parent process (sudo) will automatically also be suspended and has to be manually resumed.